tmukherjee2022/Retail-Store-Location-Strategy/README.md

 ---

 ## Technical Concepts Explained

-### 1. Why Separate Files?
-(Database Normalization)

 **Technical Definition**: Storing data in its most logical, non-redundant form where each table represents a single entity type.

-**Simple Terms**: Imagine you run a library.
-Do you:
-- **Option A**: Write the author's bio inside every single book they wrote?
-- **Option B**: Have a separate "Authors" table you reference?

-Option B is normalization!
-It prevents:
-- **Redundancy**: Author bio stored 100 times if they wrote 100 books
-- **Update anomalies**: If author's bio changes, you'd need to update 100 records
-- **Data drift**: Different books might have different versions of the same bio

-**In our project**: Demographics change annually (Census), competitors change monthly (new openings), but our stores are static.
+**In my project**: Demographics change annually (Census), competitors change monthly (new openings), but our stores are static.
 Keeping them separate mirrors how data actually arrives!

 ---